 Types of Chemical Hazards

-- Flammable – Materials which burn or ignite.
+- Flammable Hazards – Materials that burn or ignite.

-- Corrosive – Materials which cause visible destruction and/or irreversible alterations at point of contact.
+- Corrosive Hazards -Materials that cause visible destruction and/or irreversible alterations at point of contact.

-- Reactive – Materials which are liable to explode or react violently on contact with air, water or other chemicals.
+- Reactive Hazards – Materials that are liable to explode or react violently on contact with air, water or other chemicals.

-- Toxic – Materials which cause harm if they enter the body, such as carcinogens, mutagens, and poisons.
+- Toxic Hazards – Materials that cause harm if they enter the body, such as carcinogens, mutagens, and poisons.

-- Irritant – Materials which cause harm by irritating the eyes and/or skin, and cause allergic reactions, drowsiness, lack of coordination and/or organ damage.
+- Irritants – Materials that cause harm by irritating the eyes and/or skin, and cause allergic reactions, drowsiness, lack of coordination and/or organ damage.

-- Environmental Hazard – Materials which are toxic and/or cause harm to the environment at large, particularly aquatic animals.
+- Environmental Hazard – Materials that are toxic and/or cause harm to the environment at large, particularly aquatic animals.